multifreded/hv20/day16/README.md

 ### Running the solver and reading the solution

-Running the program took just a few seconds and the output looked like this:
+Running the program takes just a few seconds and the output looks like this …

 ```sh
 $ time ./solve